Deluwuta/Landfill/wip/README.md

 ### 02/09/2024

 Remade the folder structure (last time with some luck).
-I have moved to its own file the error_handling code and the layouts, but the laters is not used in rc.lua because I don't know if I'll keep the file.
+I have moved to its own file the error_handling code and the layouts, but the later is not used in rc.lua because I don't know if I'll keep the file.
 I also improved the volume osd widget, being updated only on command.
 Still has some delay, but it works.

 The widgets/temporal folder is used to hold the templates or files that I'm using to test stuff, just code to be copied '-'.

 Finally I cloned the bling repo because I like some things, may or may not use it but there it is (it may not be included in the commit)

 The next thing I wanna do is keep moving code out of the main file, focusing on keybinding and signals.
 I also have to make the osd for brightness and keyboard brightness.

+### 04/09/2024

+I've made the global and client binding files where all the key and mouse bindings are compiled.
+I don't want to **over**modularize the configs, so I don't differentiate between key (key) and mouse (button) bindings.
+I think is simplier this way.

+I also changed a bit of the code of the volume slider to update the number when using the slider to change the volume (I hope it works, not tested).
+I also added an appropiate icon :D.

+Next day, both brightness and keyboard brightness osd.
+Luckily it will not only be straightforward, but I also will be able to generalise the osd code to just call a function that does everything.

+When the osd's are completed, I guess I'll focus on the taskbars or maybe I'll tweak the wibar again, mainly the tags.